Arizona Legislative Policy Updates

 Medicaid Program Scorecard Released by Feds

-The Centers for Medicare & Medicaid Services released a new Medicaid program scorecard last month.
+The Centers for Medicare & Medicaid Services released a new Medicaid program scorecard earlier this year.
 It includes some quality metrics along with federally reported measures in a Scorecard format.

 The data that’s built into the state by state scorecard only uses information that states voluntarily submit.
 There are 3 main categories (state health system performance; state administrative accountability; and federal administrative accountability) and lots of subcategories.